The Guinness Partnership invests tens of millions of pounds on it’s estates every year.

 With this constant investment, we always aim to improve our estates and where possible (after resident consultations and feedback) look to regenerate existing ones, providing more homes to those who need them.
 This is one of the many ways we play our part in tackling the country’s housing crisis.

 Recently, we’ve been regenerating some of our estates, as well as currently bringing forward regeneration proposals on future estates, such as:

 Loughborough Park, Lambeth

-We’re spending approximately £100 million transforming Loughborough Park by providing 487 new homes for social rent, affordable rent and shared ownership.
+The £113 million regeneration of Loughborough Park has seen us provide 487 new homes for social rent, affordable rent and shared ownership.